How Emma Watson built a successful career. Explore key moments that defined the journey.

 In February 2016, Emma Watson announced she was taking a year-long break from acting to focus on personal development and women's rights work.

-In February 2016, Emma Watson was appointed as a visiting fellow at Lady Margaret Hall, Oxford University.
+In February 2016, Emma Watson was appointed visiting fellow at Lady Margaret Hall, Oxford University, highlighting her involvement in academic circles.

 In 2016, Emma Watson wore a Calvin Klein gown made out of recycled plastic bottles to the Met Gala.

-On International Day of the Girl Child in 2016, Emma Watson traveled to Malawi and met with traditional chiefs and girls who returned to school after being freed from child marriage.
+In 2016, on International Day of the Girl Child, Emma Watson visited Malawi to meet with traditional chiefs and girls who returned to school after being freed from child marriage, advocating for girls' education and against child marriage.

-In 2017, Emma Watson starred as Belle in the live-action Disney adaptation of 'Beauty and the Beast'.
-The film was a major box office success, and Watson's performance received positive reviews.
+In 2017, Emma Watson starred as Belle in the live-action adaptation of Disney's "Beauty and the Beast".
+The film was a box office success and received positive reviews, with Watson's performance being praised for her pluck, spunk, and fierce independence.

-In 2017, Forbes ranked Emma Watson among the world's highest-paid actresses, with annual earnings of $14 million.
+In 2017, Forbes ranked Emma Watson among the world's highest-paid actresses, with annual earnings of $14 million, reflecting her continued success and popularity in the film industry.

-In February 2018, Emma Watson donated £1 million to Time's Up UK, demonstrating her commitment to combating sexual harassment and promoting equality.
+In February 2018, Emma Watson donated £1 million to Time's Up UK, demonstrating her commitment to addressing workplace harassment and inequality.
+She also helped set up the organization's Justice and Equality Fund.

-In March 2018, Emma Watson guest-edited the March issue of Vogue Australia, focusing on fashion sustainability.
+In March 2018, Emma Watson guest-edited the March issue of Vogue Australia focusing on fashion sustainability and was photographed by Peter Lindbergh for the magazine.

 In 2018, Emma Watson helped launch Time's Up UK as a founding member.

-In July 2019, Emma Watson contributed to the launch of a legal helpline designed to support individuals who have experienced sexual harassment in the workplace, in partnership with Rights of Women.
+In July 2019, Emma Watson helped launch a legal helpline for people who have suffered sexual harassment in the workplace, providing legal advice through the charity Rights of Women.

-In 2019, Emma Watson starred as Meg March in Greta Gerwig's adaptation of 'Little Women'.
+In 2019, Emma Watson starred as Meg March in Greta Gerwig's adaptation of Louisa May Alcott's novel "Little Women".
 The film was critically acclaimed and a box office success.

 In 2019, Emma Watson starred as Meg March in Greta Gerwig's coming-of-age drama Little Women.